zalando-incubator/kubernetes-log-watcher/README.rst

 Usage
 =====

-Kubernetes log watcher is intended to run in a ``DaemonSet`` along with one or more log configuration agent (e.g. Scalyr, AppDynamics ...).
+Kubernetes Log Watcher is intended to run in a ``DaemonSet`` along with one or more log configuration agent (e.g. Scalyr, AppDynamics ...).
 The DaemonSet will ensure that the watcher is running on every cluster node.

 Diagram